AndrewHanSolo/CMP/README.md

 There are a ton of measurements already available for track data and experiment parameter data, and adding new measurements to CMP is very simple.
 1. Declare a new measurement in [*CMP/lib/TrackMeasurements.py*](https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackMeasurements.py)
 2. Implement the measurement calculation function in [*CMP/lib/TrackMeasurementFunctions.py*] ( https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackMeasurementFunctions.py)
-3. Add your new measurement to the list of DefaultTrackMeasurements in [*CMP/lib/TrackClassGlobals.py*] (https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackClassGlobals.py)
+3. Add your new measurement to DefaultTrackMeasurements in [*CMP/lib/TrackClassGlobals.py*] (https://github.com/AndrewHanSolo/CMP/blob/master/lib/TrackClassGlobals.py)

 '''python
-DefaultTrackMeasurements = {
+DefaultTrackMeasurements = \{

 	"xPos"            : xPos,
 	"yPos"            : yPos,